semrush/intergalactic/website/docs/components/scroll-area/scroll-area.md

 <!-- @## Infinite scrolling

 With infinite scrolling content is loaded in portions.
-This type of scrolling is especially good if there is a lot of content on the page, and you do not need to divide it into separate pages.
+This type of scrolling is especially good if there is a lot of content on the page, and you don’t need to divide it into separate pages.

 > _Infinite scrolling helps to build a narration and sends the user on a journey._
 >